nickdunwell/milestone-project1/README.md

 ### Features

 The website mainly comprises of a main page, where the majority of functions can be accessed.
-There is an additional Booking page.
+There is an additional Booking and Success page.

 All pages and buttons on the website are responsive and have: